-Long text fields are similar to Short text fields, the difference being that they allow for more text input.
+Long text fields are similar to short text ones, the difference being that they allow for more text input.
 For example, you may use long text fields for comments or suggestions.

 - Set the minimum and a maximum number of words allowed.